-Just about everyone has dreams, hopes, and visions of what they want their lives, jobs, and families to be like.
+Just about everyone has some real dreams, hopes, and visions of what they want their lives, jobs, and families to be like.
 It’s our nature to think about these things and work towards our desired result.
 But how do you get there?
+What method is there to get you from here to there, the place you really want to be?

 Making A Goal Increases Chances

-There is a very famous acronym (I can’t take credit for this one, dammit) that really spells out what a plan should be and how it results in achieving goals.
+There is a very famous acronym (I can’t take credit for this one, damnit) that really spells out what a plan should be and how it results in achieving goals.
 You may have heard it over your lifetime more than once.
-It’s called S.M.A.R.T.:
+It’s called S.M.A.R.T.
+It stands for:

 S – Specific